palmerr23/reflowOvenController/README.md

 Introduction
 ====================

-This Reflow Oven Controller relies on an Arduino Pro Micro, which is similar to the Leonardo and easily obtainable on eb*y for about $6.00, plus my custom shield, which is actually more like a motherboard.
+As I believe it is not wise to have a mess of wiring and tiny breakout-boards for operating mains powered equipment, I've decided to design custom board with easily obtainable components.

-As I believe it is not wise to have a mess of wiring and breakout-boards for operating mains powered equipment, I've decided to design custom board with easily obtainable components.
+This Reflow Oven Controller relies on an [Arduino Pro Micro], which is similar to the Leonardo and easily obtainable on eb*y for less than $10, plus my custom shield, which is actually more like a motherboard.

 The hardware can be found in the [folder hardware], including the Eagle schematics and PCB layout files.
-It should fit the freemioum version of Eagle.
+It should fit the freemium version of Eagle.
 Here are preview images:
 ![PCB][ImgPCB]
 ![Schematic][ImgSCH]

-The board contains the Arduino Pro Micro, a simple [Zero crossing] detection circuit, used to align control logic to mains frequency, two [MAX31855] thermocouple-to-digital converters and two [Sharp S202S01] PCB-mount solid state relays, mounted on cheap [Fischer SK409 50,8] heat sinks.
+The board contains the Arduino Pro Micro, very simple [Zero crossing] detection circuit, used to align control logic to mains frequency, two [MAX31855] thermocouple-to-digital converters and two [Sharp S202S01] PCB-mount solid state relays, mounted on cheap [Fischer SK409 50,8] heat sinks.
+The current software uses only one of the thermocouples, so you need to populate one IC only.

 The software uses [PID] control of the heater and fan output for improved temperature stability.
-The heater AC load is controlled using [Wave Packet] control, in order to minimize RF interference.
+The heater AC load is controlled using [Wave Packet] control, in order to minimize RF interference and load on the relay.

 Please note that all important timings are *based on the mains frequency*, so the circuit will **not work** properly without mains connection.